Cultivate your first nature

 A reaction, by its very nature, is unfulfilling.
 When we react, we either suppress our natural instincts to allow someone or something outside of us to determine our thoughts and behaviour, or we are ignorant of them.

-Our physiological instincts—hunger, thirst, pain, sex, and everything else that we experience bodily—fall under our 'first' nature.
-Can you imagine what would happen if we lose our sense of these physiological instincts?
+Our physiological instincts—hunger, thirst, pain, sex, and everything else that we experience bodily—fall under our ‘first’ nature.
+Can you imagine what would happen if we lost our sense of these physiological instincts?
 You would have to rely on others for basic necessities such as eating and drinking.

 But that's what we're doing in other aspects of our life.
 We live in such an over-stimulated age that our emotions have become mostly reactive.
 When we react, we mostly end up doing something we don't necessarily want to do—like the things that we might say or do when we get angry.